Follow Us

 • Confirmation of Student Visa (subclass 500)

-• Confirmation of temporary accommodation including address, Confirmation of travel booking and the planned arrival time, carrier, airport, etc.
+• Confirmation of temporary accommodation including address, as well as Confirmation of travel booking and the planned arrival time, carrier, airport, etc.

 • Phone number of a relative, a friend or a contact in Australia